personalscience/bristler/README.md

 the table with your mouse.
 Just click and drag every cell in the table, including the top header row.

-Copy/paste that Bristle raw data into a Microsoft Excel sheet and save.
+Copy/paste that Bristle raw data.
+You can either use it interactively with the function `bristler::clip_bristle_table()` or save it to a Microsoft Excel file and read with `bristler::read_bristle_table()`.

 Read that data into R: